 Educational Support Services

-Educational Support Services (ESS) administers to Special Education Services (SES), and Learning Support Services (LSS).
-These two areas work together to provide the best standard of access to education for all students that fall within these parameters.
+Educational Support Services (ESS) oversees Special Education Services (SES), and Learning Support Services (LSS).
+These two areas work together to provide the best standard of access to education for all students who fall within these parameters.

-Special Education Services provides professional support for students with a verified disability under the Department of Education and Training (DET) guidelines to access the curriculum in an inclusive environment.
+Special Education Services provides professional support for students with a diagnosed or imputed disability under the Department of Education and Training (DET) guidelines to access the curriculum in an inclusive environment.

 - supported in mainstream classes (as required)

-- given the opportunity to participate in programs that meet their individual needs and ability expressed through the Education Adjustment Program (EAP) and/or Individual Education Plan (IEP)
+- given the opportunity to participate in programs that meet their individual needs and ability as expressed through the Education Adjustment Program (EAP) and/or Individual Education Plan (IEP) or Individual Support Plan (ISP)

 - prepared for active citizenship through programs that concentrate on post-school options such as work experience